SopiMlab/GANSpaceSynth/README.md

 ## Installation

-We have detailed [tutorials](https://github.com/SopiMlab/DeepLearningWithAudio/tree/master/utilities/pyext-setup) for setting up the prerequisites for GANSpaceSynth in a [Conda](https://conda.io/) environment.
+We have detailed [tutorials](https://github.com/SopiMlab/DeepLearningWithAudio/tree/master/utilities/pyext-setup) for setting up GANSpaceSynth in a Conda environment.
 After finishing the tutorial, you can simply open the `.pd` files in this repository.

 To run GANSpaceSynth, you will need: